andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/notes/database_and_cache/6_DynamoDB.md

 ### 🧩 Best Practices
 - Avoid Scan in production; use Query instead.
+  - 💡 Exam tip:
+    - If the question mentions filtering by partition key, the answer is always Query for efficiency.
+    - If you must filter on attributes without a partition key, consider GSI + Query, not Scan.
-- Use ProjectionExpression to reduce RCU usage.
+- Use ProjectionExpression to reduce RCU usage (because it reduces the KB of data read)
 - Use BatchGetItem/BatchWriteItem for bulk ops.
 - Implement exponential backoff on throttling errors.